mitmedialab/unhangout-orchestration/README.md

 # Unhangout ansible automation

-This repository has ansible configurations to create an Unhangout server, load testers, and load balancing server.
+This repository contains work-in-progress ansible configurations to create multiple unhangout servers, load testers, and load balancing server, in order to support events in the several thousands of users.

 # Configuration